 Frequently Asked Questions About Transgender Discrimination

 Everyone deserves to work safely, and when your rights are being infringed on because of bigotry or small-minded supervisors, we know how frustrating it can be.
-Here are a few of the most common issues we see at The Spitz Law Firm, LLC:
+Here are a few of the most common issues we see at Spitz, The Employee’s Law Firm:

 Does Ohio protect against discrimination based on my sexual orientation?
 Can I sue because I’m a lesbian, gay, bisexual, or some other sexual orientation at all?

 Transgender Discrimination Attorney: Currently, not all states ban discrimination based on this class.
 Although this area of legal protections is emerging in the country, Ohio is still one of the states that there is work left to be done.
 However, there are protections federally for the private-sector employee that started with The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009.
 This leads to protection in employment discrimination federally for discrimination based on someone’s sexual orientation under Title VII of the Civil Rights Act of 1964, as amended.
 So yes, there are per se protections federally that we as Ohioans can take advantage of.

 Can I make a claim for sexual harassment if the harasser is the same sex as me?
 Can I sue for man on man or woman on woman sexual harassment?

 Transgender Discrimination Attorney: Title VII prohibits employment discrimination based on sex, including sexual harassment.
 Same-sex harassment is also illegal under Title VII.
 Sexual harassment can occur when a boss, manager, or supervisor offers to trade job benefits or job security for sexual favors – such as a promotion for blowjobs or not being fired as long as you are having sex with him or her.
 Employment lawyers call this quid pro quo sexual harassment.